 On receiving a submission, the SRI will review it to ensure it is suitable for publication.
 In determining suitability for publication, the SRI will consider the following:

-From 2020 to 2024, Why Research Matters was published as an anthology consisting of entries in the annual SCI Research Writing Prize.
+From 2020 to 2024, Why Research Matters was published as a digital anthology.
 The submissions from these years are available in the five Why Research Matters publications below.

 Spinal Research Institute © .
 All Rights Reserved.
 ABN 11 162 207 169.